 How to End the Food and Depression Cycle

-Our food system excels at selling us tasty and convenient foods loaded with fat, sugar and salt.
+Our food system is masterful at selling us tasty and convenient foods loaded with fat, sugar and salt.
 The inconvenient side effects (at minimum!) are weight gain and spikes in blood sugar followed by the inevitable crash.
 Feeling low in energy and spacey, we crave more sugar and carbs to feel better, and the cycle continues.

 A hidden side effect is shame.
 So many women have a hard time making eye contact when they talk about overeating.
 They think something is wrong with them because they feel out of control with food.